slothstronomic/slothstronomic/README.md

 - 👋 Hi, I’m @slothstronomic
 - 👀 I’m interested in wifi stuff.
-- 🌱 I’m currently learning ethical hacking.
+- 🌱 I’m currently learning ethical stuff.
-- 💞️ I’m looking to collaborate on meh.
+- 💞️ I’m looking to collaborate on stuff.
 - 📫 How to reach me...
-IM NOT TELLING YOU ANYTHING!
+I'M NOT TELLING YOU ANYTHING!

 <!---
 slothstronomic/slothstronomic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.